On this page:

 The University doesn’t offer any in-house grants.

-If you have any questions about your maintenance grant or other Student Finance grant, please contact your Student Finance provider e.g. SFE/SFW/SFNI/SAAS
+If you have any questions about your maintenance loan or other Student Finance loan, please contact your Student Finance provider e.g. SFE/SFW/SFNI/SAAS

 If you want to check you have had all the funding you are entitled to, please contact the Student Money Advice Service.

-If you have any questions about your maintenance grant, in the first instance, contact your Student Finance provider e.g. SFE/SFW/SFNI/SAAS
+If you have any questions about your maintenance loan, in the first instance, contact your Student Finance provider e.g. SFE/SFW/SFNI/SAAS

 If you are still unsure about something then please book an appointment to see a Student Money Adviser.
 Make sure to bring your Student Finance account details to the appointment.